disco-project/smart-sync/README.md

 ```

 ## Tests
-For test purposes, we provide a preconfigured openethereum test network that can be started using Docker.
-Please check the [chain](chain/README.md) folder for further details.

 To run all the tests run (requires a running ethereum node, see [hardhat.config.ts](./hardhat.config.ts) and [hardhat.org/config](https://hardhat.org/config/)):

 ```bash
 $ npm run test
 ```

-Or a single test:
+Or a single test (chain needs to be started manually):

 ```bash
 $ npx hardhat test tests/list-storage-test.ts